About the Centre Mersenne

 - Mathdoc Director;

-- Mathdoc Assistant Director;
+- Mathdoc Deputy Director;

 - Centre Mersenne's Operational Officer.

-- A scientific committee providing advice to the steering committee on journal acceptance, orientations and priorities.
+It provides advice to the steering committee on journal acceptance, orientations and priorities.
 It is composed of:

 - Claude Sabbah (président), CMLS, École polytechnique